 "HE BEAT YOUR!"
 Hermione could feel more than hear Ron said.
 She looked up at Ron, who was glaring at the field and she could see that he had no problem finding the necessary anger.
 She tried to focus this time as Voldemort talked.

 "He was killed while trying to sneak out of the castle grounds," Voldemort said in a smug voice and she felt her blood boil again.
 "Killed while trying to save himself-"

 How could Voldemort possible say that?
-It was down right ridiculous.
+It was downright ridiculous.
 Harry would never had run from this... no Harry would run towards the danger... run there in hopes of saving everyone else.
 The lie made her so angry she tried to move, but she felt arms holding her back.
-She didn't know who it was, but it definitely wasn't Ron's... he seemed to be trying to move too.
+She didn't know whose it was, but it definitely wasn't Ron's... he seemed to be trying to move too.

 No one seemed to have held Neville back though, for he was now running towards Voldemort, enraged by all that was said.
 Hermione felt a thrill of panic fill her as she watched her friend... she also felt a fair amount of jealously, wishing to be the one out there.
 However, after Neville was curse and rendered unable to move all she wanted to do was save her friend.

-"Let me go," she struggled again the arms that were holding her.
+"Let me go," she struggled against the arms that were holding her.